sven-ahrens/sven-ahrens/README.md

 ![Vault](https://img.shields.io/badge/Vault-%237332A4.svg?style=for-the-badge&logo=vault&logoColor=white)

 ### Personal

-When I code, I have this weird tick: I need to clean my area first — tidy up my desk, grab something delicious to drink (usually a soda), and then go full isolation mode.
-There's just something about coding at night that hits different.
-Everything's calm, shiny, I put on some good music and just start crafting software.

 Outside of work, I love gaming — mostly World of Warcraft, League of Legends, and other games that somehow bring out my toxic side 😅.
 I also hit the gym, go for runs, and enjoy traveling — embracing different cultures and just enjoying life.